-Upon issuance, each Class of Certificates will be represented by one or more fully registered global certificates.
+Upon issuance, the Offered Certificates will be represented by one or more fully registered global certificates.
 Each global certificate will be deposited with, or on behalf of, The Depository Trust Company ("DTC") and registered in the name of Cede & Co. ("Cede"), the nominee of DTC.
+Similar procedures were followed with respect to the other Certificates.
 DTC was created to hold securities for its participants ("DTC Participants") and facilitate the clearance and settlement of securities transactions between DTC Participants through electronic book-entry changes in accounts of the DTC Participants, thereby eliminating the need for physical movement of certificates.
 DTC Participants include securities brokers and dealers, banks, trust companies and clearing corporations and certain other organizations.
 Indirect access to the DTC system is available to others such as banks, brokers, dealers and trust companies that clear through or maintain a custodial relationship with a participant, either directly or indirectly.
-Interests in a global certificate may also be held through the Euroclear System and Cedelbank.
-See "Description of the Certificates -- Book-Entry Registration" in the Prospectus for a discussion of the book-entry procedures applicable to the Certificates and the limited circumstances under which definitive certificates may be issued for the Certificates.
+Interests in a global certificate may also be held through the Euroclear System and Clearstream, Luxembourg.
+See "Description of the Certificates--Book-Entry Registration" in the Prospectus for a discussion of the book-entry procedures applicable to the Offered Certificates and the limited circumstances under which definitive certificates may be issued for the Offered Certificates.

-So long as such book-entry procedures are applicable, no person acquiring an interest in such Certificates ("Certificate Owner") will be entitled to receive a certificate representing such person's interest in such Certificates.
-Unless and until definitive certificates are issued under the limited circumstances described in the Prospectus, all references to actions by Certificateholders shall refer to actions taken by DTC upon instructions from DTC Participants, and all references herein to distributions, notices, reports and statements to Certificateholders shall refer, as the case may be, to distributions, notices, reports and statements to DTC or Cede, as the registered holder of such Certificates, or to DTC Participants for distribution to Certificate Owners in accordance with DTC procedures.
+So long as such book-entry procedures are applicable, no person acquiring an interest in the Offered Certificates (together with the owners of the Class A-1, A-2 and B Certificates, the "Certificate Owners") will be entitled to receive a certificate representing such person's interest in such Certificates.
+Unless and until definitive certificates are issued under the limited circumstances described in the Prospectus, all references to actions by Certificateholders shall refer to actions taken by DTC upon instructions from DTC Participants, and all references herein to distributions, notices, reports and statements to Certificates, or to DTC or Cede, as the registered holder of such Certificates, or to DTC Participants for distribution to Certificate Owners in accordance with DTC procedures.
 The following summary describes all material terms of the Deposit Agreements.
-The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Deposit Agreements, each of which will be filed as an exhibit to a Current Report on Form 8-K to be filed by Continental with the Commission.
+The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Deposit Agreements, each of which was filed as an exhibit to a Current Report on Form 8-K filed by Continental with the Commission or, if executed for this Offering, will be so filed.
 The provisions of the Deposit Agreements are substantially identical except as otherwise indicated.